ibm-messaging/mq-metric-samples/scripts/README.md

 the various collector programs.
 The files are:

 * `buildMonitors.sh`: Creates a container and uses it as the build environment to build all the collectors.
-Output goes to a real local directory, `$HOME/tmp/mq-metric-samples` which holds the binaries, the default YAML configuration files and MQSC scripts that can be used to run the collectors as MQ Services.
+Output goes to a real local directory, by default `$HOME/tmp/mq-metric-samples`, which holds the binaries, the default YAML configuration files and MQSC scripts that can be used to run the collectors as MQ Services.
+Depending on your system configuration, you might need to add `--privileged` to the `docker run` command, or set the OUTDIR environment variable
+to point at a different directory with suitable permissions.

 * `buildInDocker.sh`: Used inside the container created by the previous script.
 It downloads the MQ Redistributable Client needed for compiling the packages, and then does the `go build`